 There is also no requirement that you intend to injure or harm anyone in any way.8

-In other words, unauthorized practice of medicine is a victimless crime—but one that is still punished pretty harshly!
+In other words, the unauthorized practice of medicine is a victimless crime—but one that is still punished seriously.

 Example: Hong is an immigrant from Vietnam and was a highly respected doctor there.
 After he immigrates to the United States, he observes that many of his fellow immigrants from that country lack access to decent health care here.

-So—without going through the requirements to get an American medical license—Hong advertises his services, in Vietnamese, in a church newsletter.
+So—without going through the requirements to get an American medical license—Hong advertises his services as a health care provider, in Vietnamese, in a church newsletter.
 He offers patients basic check-ups for only a nominal charge.

 Hong’s intentions are entirely good—he wants to provide low-cost health services to people who need them.
 Despite this, he could still be prosecuted under Business & Professions Code 2052 for unauthorized practice of medicine.

 Diagnosing or treating

 The unauthorized practice of medicine consists of the unlicensed